The TCJA colors the 2018 real estate tax landscape

 To maximize the tax benefits of property ownership, homeowners, investors and real estate professionals alike need to be aware of the breaks available to them as well as the rules and limits that apply.
 Whether you’re selling your principal residence, maintaining a home office or investing in rental properties, tax savings are available if you plan carefully.
-However, in some cases tax savings may be reduced under the Tax Cuts and Jobs Act (TCJA).
+However, the Tax Cuts and Jobs Act (TCJA) changes the tax picture with new limits on some home-related deductions, enhancements to depreciation-related breaks and changes to the interest deduction for businesses, including real property businesses.

+New limits!
 Mortgage interest deduction.
-For 2017, you generally can deduct (for both regular tax and AMT purposes) interest on up to a combined total of $1 million of mortgage debt incurred to purchase, build or improve your principal residence and a second residence.
-For 2018 through 2025, the TCJA reduces the mortgage debt limit to $750,000 for debt incurred on or after Dec.
+You generally can deduct interest on mortgage debt incurred to purchase, build or improve your principal residence and a second residence.
+Points paid related to your principal residence also may be deductible.
+For 2018–2025, the TCJA reduces the mortgage debt limit from $1 million to $750,000 for debt incurred after Dec.
 15, 2017.

 Or you may be able to use the simplified method for calculating the deduction.
 Under this method, you can deduct $5 per square foot for up to 300 square feet (maximum of $1,500 per year).
-Although you can’t depreciate the portion of your home that’s used as an office — as you could filing Form 8829 — you can claim allowable mortgage interest, property taxes and casualty losses in full as itemized deductions on Schedule A, without needing to apportion them between personal and business use of your home.
+Although you can’t depreciate the portion of your home that’s used as an office — as you could filing Form 8829 — you can claim mortgage interest, property taxes and casualty losses as itemized deductions on Schedule A to the extent otherwise allowable, without needing to apportion them between personal and business use of your home.

 Of course, there are numerous exceptions and caveats.
 If this break might apply to you, discuss it with your tax advisor in more detail.